-Most people can.
-There are a few exceptions (see below) and the specialist nurse organ donation/ tissue co-ordinator will advise you.
+Most people can be a donor.
+There are a few exceptions though (see below).
+The specialist nurse organ donation / tissue co-ordinator will advise you.
 There is no age limit.
 Cataracts, poor eyesight, or age do not prevent you from being a donor.

 It is important that your family know your wishes.